Alcatraz Federal Penitentiary: "Escape from Alcatraz"

-The FBI investigation was aided by another prisoner, Allen West, who was part of the escapees' group but was left behind.
+The FBI investigation was aided by another prisoner, Allen West, who was part of the escapees' group, but was left behind.
 West's false wall kept slipping so he held it in place with cement, which set.
 When Morris and the Anglins accelerated the schedule, West desperately chipped away at the wall, but by the time he got out, his companions were gone.
 Hundreds of leads and theories have been pursued by the FBI and local law enforcement officials in the ensuing years, but no conclusive evidence has ever surfaced favoring the success or failure of the attempt.
 The FBI's investigation was eventually closed in December 1979.
 The official report on the escape concludes that the prisoners drowned in the cold waters of the bay while trying to reach the mainland, it being unlikely that they made the 1.25 mi to shore due to the strong ocean currents and the cold sea water temperatures ranging between 50 and 55 °F.

-The U.S. Marshals Service case file remains open and active.
+The United States Marshals Service case file remains open and active.
 Morris and the Anglin brothers remain on its wanted list.
-Circumstantial evidence uncovered in the early-2010s seemed to suggest that the men had survived, and that contrary to the official FBI report of the escapee's raft never being recovered and no car thefts being reported, a raft was discovered on nearby Angel Island with footprints leading away, and a 1955 blue Chevrolet had been stolen on the night of the escape by three men, who could have been Morris and the Anglins, and that officials then engaged in a cover-up.
+Circumstantial evidence uncovered in the early 2010s seemed to suggest that the men had survived, and that contrary to the official FBI report of the escapee's raft never being recovered and no car thefts being reported, a raft was discovered on nearby Angel Island with footprints leading away, and a 1955 blue Chevrolet had been stolen on the night of the escape by three men, who could have been Morris and the Anglins, and that officials then engaged in a cover-up.
 Relatives of the Anglin brothers presented further circumstantial evidence in the mid-2010s in support of a longstanding rumor that the Anglin brothers had fled to Brazil following the escape; a facial recognition analyst concluded that the one piece of physical evidence, a 1975 photograph of two men resembling John and Clarence Anglin, did support that conclusion.